xinyumz/strapi-starter-project/src/plugins/translator/README.md

 - **High Volume Support** - Handle thousands of articles efficiently
 - **Professional Integration** - Seamless workflow with existing CMS
 - **Enterprise Ready** - Production-grade reliability and monitoring

----

-**The Translator plugin transforms your multilingual CMS into a truly global platform, enabling automatic, high-quality translations that scale with your content growth while maintaining professional standards and cost efficiency.**